Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 This dimensional model accurately reflects real-world e-commerce processes and supports advanced analytics such as:

--Delivery performance analysis
+- Delivery performance analysis

  Product and seller performance

--Customer behavior and satisfaction
+- Customer behavior and satisfaction

  Payment method and installment analysis

 The use of a Fact Constellation schema ensures scalability, clarity, and professional-grade data warehouse design.